Decentralized Water Treatment & Supply System

 Groundwater Membrane Filtration System

-In areas where public water supply was cut off after the Kumamoto Earthquake and Northern Osaka Prefecture Earthquake, these systems continued to operate.
+In areas where public water supply was cut off after the Kumamoto Earthquake in 2016 and Northern Osaka Prefecture Earthquake in 2018, these systems stayed operational.
 As a result, hospitals that had groundwater membrane filtration systems had no interruption in water supply and were able to continue operating.
 We also heard from many customers that they were able to contribute socially by providing water to nearby residents.

 Working toward the SDGs